Moving to Hong Kong

 such that if you have a valid driver's license, you won't need

 to be tested in Hong Kong to be allowed to drive.
-(US DL holders:
+And then getting an

 -